 Can cost reduction and sustainability go hand in hand?
 The answer is yes, as already proven in practice for residuals from drinking water production including lime pellets and ferric sludges.
-Aluminium based sludges are the next target, the disposal of which comes at substantial and ever-increasing cost.
+Aluminium based sludges are the next target, the disposal of which comes at a substantial and ever-increasing cost.
 Alu Circles, an initiative based on PCP (Pre-Commercial Procurement) principles, will make this happen.
-We are calling on all aluminium sludge-producing drinking water companies to become a part of this international consortium Alu Circles.
+July 2019 we have started the first phase – the Market Dialogue – of a PCP-process on aluminium sludges.

 The issue: aluminium based sludges in drinking water plants